“Believe you can and you’re halfway there.”

 This photo was taken from: Facebook: Philippine Embassy in Kuwait

-On 11 October, with more than 310 overseas Filipino onboard finally departed for Manila through the 18th chartered Kuwait Airways.
+On 11 October, with more than 310 overseas Filipino onboard finally departed for Manila through the 18th chartered Kuwait Airways flight.
 Among the passenger include undocumented and distressed Overseas Filipino Workers assisted by the Philippine Embassy and POLO-OWWA Kuwait.

 The Civil Aviation Authority of the Philippines (CAAP) granted landing clearance for the chartered Kuwait-to-Manila flight at the NAIA, upon the endorsement of the Philippine Embassy and the Department of Foreign Affairs (DFA).